 You also want to mix up your training with just using whatever comes to mind.
 Trapping with the inside, bottom and outside of the foot.
 Keeping the ball on your right or then left, as well as transferring it from one foot to the other.

 Work on your passing and first touch in different distances.
 I like working 3 yards from the wall because it gives you lots of passes and helps your reaction/quickness.
 Then get 10-15 yards and 20+ yards away.
 We want to be good at passing different distances as well as trapping the ball.

 If you dare to work on the wall at a longer distance of 20+ yards make sure you are thinking positive.
 If you don’t start off doing good, don’t give up.
 Keep going and you will improve.
 A lot of the time it is like riding a bike.
 At first it’s difficult, but once it clicks you’re good to go.

 Connect social media @GFTskills

 Send me video or pictures of you training on a wall or doing your online ball control lessons.
 The more you train the better you will become.
 Whether you’re in the driveway, backyard, hallway, living room, it doesn’t matter.
-Like us on Facebook, Follow us on Instagram, Follow us on Twitter, Follow us on Pinterest
+Tag me on Facebook, Follow us on Instagram, Follow us on Twitter, Follow us on Pinterest

 Looking to start your own training business?

-If you know someone or are that person who’s looking to start or grow you business, click below and Gain Confidence.
+If you know someone or are that person who’s looking to start or grow your business, click below and Gain Confidence.
 Learn how to achieve your sports-business dreams.